-The recommendation draws on the direction of the Henry and Harmer reviews, the McClure Welfare Review and the Abbott government's Commission of Audit who make similar suggestions.
-All of those reviews match extending CRA eligibility for public tenants with the move to a market rent and the removal of specific purpose payments (SPPs) from the commonwealth to the states.
-The PCs recommendation and draft report are silent on this link but National Shelter assumes that federal Treasury would not have an appetite for increasing CRA payments and continuing the SPP NHHA payment.
+The above recommendation draws on the direction of the Henry and Harmer reviews, the McClure Welfare Review and the Abbott Government's Commission of Audit who make similar suggestions.
+All of the above reviews match extending CRA eligibility for public tenants with the move to a market rent and the removal of Specific Purpose Payments (SPPs) from the Commonwealth to the States.
+The Productivity Commission's recommendation and draft report are silent on this link but National Shelter assumes that Federal Treasury would not have an appetite for increasing CRA payments and continuing the NHHA SPPs.

-The 2017/18 budget maintains the National Affordable Housing and Homelessness Agreement and it's SPPs throughout the forward estimates, however should the recommendations of the PC draft report be accepted we envisage the SPP would be discontinued as suggested by McClure and the Commission of Audit.
+The 2017/18 Federal Budget maintains the National Affordable Housing and Homelessness Agreement and it's SPPs throughout the forward estimates, however should the recommendations of the Productivity Commission's draft report be accepted we envisage the SPPs would be discontinued as suggested by McClure and the Commission of Audit.

-National Shelter has previously argued and submitted that the SPP NAHA/NHHA payment ought be made on a per dwelling basis (as an operational subsidy to maintain social housing systems) and supplemented by a per capita growth or capital fund for net additional supply of social and affordable housing.
-We still prefer this method to increase social housing supply for low income earners.
+National Shelter has previously argued and submitted that the NAHA/NHHA SPPs ought be made on a per dwelling basis (as an operational subsidy to maintain social housing systems) and supplemented by a per capita growth or capital fund for net additional supply of social and affordable housing.
+We still recommend this method to increase social housing supply for low income earners.